2020 RAM 2500 and 3500 American Pickups in Australia: What You Need to Know They’re among...

 Durant had suffered a painful rupture to his Achilles tendon, a flexible band of connective tissue which joins the lower calf muscle to the bone of the heel.
 While an Achilles tendon tear generally doesn’t end an NBA career, history shows that it can cause ongoing issues to its sufferers.

-Mark Lin , Australia’s leading sports podiatrist and director of Sydney-based Footwork Podiatry, says that “over my last 10 years in practice, 90% of the clients that I have seen have been suffering from ongoing issues in their calf muscles, these have often been uncovered due to the surging of other more painful problems, such as Achilles issues.”
+Mark Lin , Australia’s leading sports podiatrist and director of The Footwork Clinic in Sydney New South Wales, says that “over my last 10 years in practice, 90% of the clients that I have seen have been suffering from ongoing issues in their calf muscles, these have often been uncovered due to the surging of other more painful problems, such as Achilles issues.”

 Having already missed the majority of the season just passed, Washington Wizards player John Wall is also expecting to miss the majority of the coming 2019-2020 season as he is still recovering from his ruptured Achilles injury, resulting in surgery in February of this year.